 To access IRS Direct Pay page, you need to go to the IRS website.
 Once on the website, locate for the button labelled “Make a Payment” and click on it.
 On the next page, choose “Pay now with Direct Pay”.
 You’ll be redirected to a new page where one of the buttons is: Make a Payment.
-Once you click on the button, you are ready to start making your IRS payment.
+Once you click on the button, you are ready to start making your IRS payment online.

 To accomodate all taxpayers, Direct Pay is available during the following hours:

 Other outages may occur, and they’ll let you know whether Direct Pay is available before you start your session.
 Please note that Direct Pay availability has no bearing on your due date, so plan ahead to ensure timely payment.

 Here is a list of tax payments that taxpayers can make:

 Using IRS direct pay, you cannot make more than two payments within a 24-hour period, and each payment must be less than $10 million.

 There are five easy steps that taxpayers need to complete to make an online IRS payment:

 1. Provide the tax information – That includes the type of return the taxpayers are making the payment for (Installment Agreement, Tax Return, Estimated Payment, etc.) and the tax year of the payment.

 2. Verify your Identity – To verify your identity, you need to provide information from your 1040 filing history.
 The details can be from one of the 1040 tax returns filed during the previous six years.

 3. Enter payment information – Include the payment amount, the payment date (up to 30 days in advance), and the US bank account routing and account number.